React Context

 Provide value

-can take any shape.
+A Context’s value can take any shape.

-Here are examples of valid Contexts values, using a default value
+Here are examples of valid Contexts values, using a default value:

 let StringContext = React.createContext('string')